ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Enter at `Add control key` and provide at least one key.
 You can enter multiple addresses, we'll use just one here.
 When no more addresses need to be added, hit `Done`.
 (The address provided here is intentionally invalid.
-The address has a checksum and the tool will make sure it's a valid address).
+The address has a checksum and the tool is going to make sure it's a valid address).

 ```bash
 ✔ Add control key